Skip to main content

 Identity Context

 When an Authorizer evaluates a policy, it receives an Identity Context from the calling application.
-The type property of that Identity Context instructs the Authorizer how to identify the user:
+The Identity Context instructs the Authorizer whether and how to populate the input.user object when evaluating the policy.
+The process of identifying the user referred to by the Identity Context and loading it into the input.user object is known as "identity resolution".

-• IDENTITY_TYPE_NONE: the policy is evaluated without a user context (input.user is empty)
+• IDENTITY_TYPE_NONE: the policy is evaluated without a user context (input.user is empty).
+This is most commonly used to authorize anonymous requests.

 Setting the Identity Context